Improving teamwork: Psychological safety (1/2)

 How can I improve teamwork starting now?

-To increase psychological safety at the workplace, one has to understand that it is mainly affected by interactions at team level - with colleagues and superiors.
-Therefore, this is also the point of departure for any changes (Edmondson & Mogelof, 2005).
+To increase the atmosphere of psychological safety, one must understand that it is mainly influenced by interactions at the team level - with colleagues and superiors.
+Accordingly, that is also the starting point for changes (Edmondson & Mogelof, 2005).

 1. Record the status quo